Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 For the deployed application, this environment variable points to the public FastAPI backend.

-Run the React Frontend Locally

-From the project root:

-cd frontend
-npm install
-npm run dev

-The Vite development server will provide the local frontend URL.

 Streamlit Reference Dashboard

-The original Streamlit application remains in the repository as a reference implementation of the analytical fraud-risk workflow.
+The original Streamlit application remains in the repository as a local analytical reference implementation of the fraud-risk workflow.

-Launch the dashboard:
+Launch it with:

 streamlit run app.py

-The dashboard supports:
+The reference dashboard supports:

 uploading transaction CSV files